msonnberger/dycards-styleguide/_docs/foundations/typography.md

 ---
 title: Typography
-info: Roboto and Roboto Slab fonts have been selected as the primary fonts for this system.
+info: Inter has been selected as the primary fonts for this system.
 ---

-{% include pattern_block.html url='/src/patterns/foundations/typography/roboto.html' %}

-{% include pattern_block.html url='/src/patterns/foundations/typography/roboto-slab.html' %}
+{% include pattern_block.html url='/src/patterns/foundations/typography/inter.html' %}

 ---